Our vision is to find solutions for your legal and tax needs and to help you to achieve your goals.

 We provide our legal and tax services in English, German and French.

 We are involved in several bilateral and international organisations.
-One of our partners is also a registered German Rechtsanwältin.
+Ursula Tipp is also a registered German Rechtsanwältin.

-As a member of the international network INTERACT LAW we are connected with reliable partners worldwide, with whom we cooperate on a long-term basis.
+As a member of several international networks we are connected with reliable partners worldwide, with whom we cooperate on a long-term basis.

 Ursula is qualified both as a German Rechtsanwältin and an Irish solicitor, and has practised in a number of law firms across Europe, EU institutions and a large international company.